 - How do I find the company that will meet all of our needs while reigning in travel costs?

 - How will I know when I’ve found the right agency?

 46% of business travelers have booked outside of policy for hotel bookings.
 If travelers are resorting to sites outside of a company’s booking policy, businesses need to consider switching their travel booking processes to a more user-friendly booking solution.
 Rogue business travel bookings are a huge problem.
 With no oversight, out-of-policies bookings only increase.

 Read on to understand how a travel management tool or company can help you achieve greater compliance and traveler satisfaction.

-What is a corporate travel company or agency?
+What is a corporate travel agency or company?

 There are so many different types of corporate travel agencies that it’s a struggle to summarize their service offerings.
 Large companies might offer support in dozens of languages but charge for every call.
 Smaller companies might be hard to reach during off-hours and not cover as many languages, but might charge a premium monthly fee that covers all needs.

 Here are the factors that corporate travel agencies have in common: